Reducing IT Costs Without Compromising Cybersecurity

 2. Consider Open-source Software

-Open-source software is not inherently more or less secure than proprietary software because the fact that there are many eyes reviewing the code is outweighed by the very real possibility that some of those eyes may have malicious intentions.
+Open-source software is not inherently more or less secure than proprietary software because the fact that many eyes are reviewing the code is outweighed by the very real possibility that some of those eyes may have malicious intentions.

 3. Move to the Cloud